m50d/m50d.github.com/_posts/2014-12-21-web-regressions.md

 published: false
 ---

 When bloggers look back at the web designs of ten or twenty years ago, it's usually in a spirit of mockery.
-There are good reasons for much of this
+There are plenty of good reasons to feel this way, but unfortunately I haven't found the modern web to be an unalloyed positive.
+Here are